Oi-Chris/AI-Engine/README.md

 To get this project to work, you will need to access to Twitter API and input your credentials.

-Hit me up.
-I will actually go over this with you.
-I need practice communicating.
+Hit me up, can discuss about this application works.